neosizzle/hypertube/README.md

 ## Mkv conversion
 The mp4 files are converted to mkv on the fly using [ffmpeg-python](https://github.com/kkroening/ffmpeg-python), a ffmpeg wrapper for python.

+> NOTE: This is not required anymore as MediaStream API is compatible for all video files within our obsevation

 ## External search APIs
 To facilitate the discovery feature, we offloaded the search function to two external APIs, [OMDB](https://www.omdbapi.com) and [TMDB](https://developer.themoviedb.org/reference/intro/getting-started).
 Both of these offer search and filter functions, however we use OMDB as our source of truth and the TMDB acts as a backup complementing the contents which OMDB is lacking.
 OMDB results will always be the priority in the case of a conflict.